PocketKit/FareKeep/faq/delete_account.md

 #### Option A: Delete Cloud Account
 - **What it does:** This option deletes your account from our secure cloud servers (your login credentials).
 - **What it keeps:** All your local trips, transactions, and logbooks will **remain on your device**.
-Your exsisting backups will stay in your google drive.
+Your existing backups will stay in your Google Drive.
 You can continue using the app as a Guest user.

 #### Option B: Delete Account & Data
 - **What it does:** This is a complete wipe.
 It deletes your cloud account **and** erases all local data stored on your device.
-Your exsisting backups from google drive will remain untouched (You can delete existing backups from google drive manually).
+Your existing backups from Google Drive will remain untouched (you can delete existing backups from Google Drive manually).
 - **When to use this:** Choose this if you are completely uninstalling the app and want to ensure no trace of your data is left behind on the device or our servers.

 > [!NOTE]